lacework/helm-charts/admission-controller/README.md

 ## Using release packages

-1. Download the latest release of the Admission Controller from the Releases page (not public yet)
+1. Download the latest release of the Admission Controller from https://github.com/lacework/helm-charts

 2. Extract the admission-controller-*.tar.gz file
 tar -xvf admission-controller-*.tar.gz --directory ~/lacework/.